 Weighted Average Maturity to Call.
 The average maturity of all securities and investments of a portfolio, adjusted to substitute the first call date per security for maturity date for those securities with call provisions.

 Yield Curve.
 A graphic depiction of yields on like securities in relation to remaining maturities spread over a timeline.
-The traditional yield curve depicts yields on U.S. Treasuries, although yield curves exist for Federal Agencies and various credit quality corporates as well.
+The traditional yield curve depicts yields on U.S. Treasuries, although yield curves exist for federal agencies and various credit quality corporates as well.
 Yield curves can be positively sloped (normal) where longer-term investments have higher yields, or “inverted” (uncommon) where longer-term investments have lower yields than shorter ones.

 Yield to Call (YTC).
 Same as “Yield to Maturity,” except the return is measured to the first call date rather than the maturity date.
 Yield to call can be significantly higher or lower than a security’s yield to maturity.